Working with dreams

 In this live webinar Alicia Ann MacDougall will offer a relational psychoanalytic perspective on dreamwork in the therapy room, outlining the role of dreams in shaping our relational living.

-In the first part of this live webinar, Alicia will delineate the ways in which dreams provide a foundation for relating; provide a container (Bion, 1967/1993) for the unthought known (Bollas, 1987); create meaning through relationships, and ultimately foster dispersion of relational dynamics originating from the culture of the times and more.
+In the first part of the webinar, Alicia will delineate the ways in which dreams provide a foundation for relating; provide a container (Bion, 1967/1993) for the unthought known (Bollas, 1987); create meaning through relationships, and ultimately foster dispersion of relational dynamics originating from the culture of the times and more.
 Alicia will explain the use of dreams as a tool in psychotherapy to provide meaning, establish and maintain a therapeutic relationship, and thus enhance and progress treatment.
-She will explore the synergistic qualities between dreams and relationships, and how that synergy generates biographically, professionally, and psychotherapeutically formative experiences.

-This workshop is inspired by Alicia’s recent book The Relational Interpretation of Dreams: When its about more than your mother (2023), Routledge. https://www.routledge.com/The-Relational-Interpretation-of-Dreams-When-its-About-More-Than-Your-Mother/MacDougall/p/book/9780367754143
+This workshop is inspired by Alicia’s recent book The Relational Interpretation of Dreams: When it’s about more than your mother (2023), Routledge. https://www.routledge.com/The-Relational-Interpretation-of-Dreams-When-its-About-More-Than-Your-Mother/MacDougall/p/book/9780367754143

 Who is this training for?

-This webinar is designed for supporting therapists to develop a new professional skill while also an opportunity for personal growth and development through working with their own dream material.
+This webinar is designed for supporting therapists to develop a new professional skill while also being an opportunity for personal growth and development through working with their own dream material.

 Learning Objectives